Athaodam/essays/README.md

 Planet Planet Plate is a collaborative effort between academic institutions and NGOs based in Cambodia, The Netherlands, and the United Kingdom.
 Namely: ==Maastricht University (The Netherlands)=={Q1137652}, Green Shoots Foundation (United Kingdom), The ==Royal University of Phnom Penh=={Q1709572}, The National Herbarium of Cambodia, The ==Royal University of Agriculture (Cambodia)=={Q7374951}, and the ==University of Battambang (Cambodia)=={Q30265680}.

-This work is an open-access, academically rigorous, resource for Cambodian nationals, the Cambodian diaspora, and all those interested in the wondrous nature of the Plant Humanities of Cambodia.
+This work is an open-access, academically rigorous, resource for Cambodian nationals, the Cambodian diaspora, and all those interested in the wondrous nature of the plants of Cambodia and their entanglements with the people and cultures thriving there.

 [^1]: [DumbartonOaks] (https://www.doaks.org/research/mellon-initiatives/plant-humanities-initiative)
 [^2]: Theilade, I., & de Kok, R. (2015).
 The status of botanical exploration and plant conservation in Cambodia.
 Cambodian Journal of Natural History, 2015(2), 117-120. http://www.fauna-flora.org/wp-content/uploads/CJNH-20152-October.pdf